 The European Union (EU) consists of 27 member states, Austria, Belgium (including Belgium Luxembourg), Bulgaria, Croatia, Cyprus, Czech Republic, Denmark, Estonia, Finland, France (including the French Antilles), Germany, Greece, Hungary, Ireland, Italy, Latvia, Lithuania, Luxembourg, Malta, Netherlands (including the Netherlands Antilles), Poland, Portugal, Romania, Slovak Republic, Slovenia, Spain and Sweden.

-- Goods exported to the EU fell by 30.6% to $177 million, driven by a decreases in other commodities and transport equipment (excl. road vehicles) categories.
+- Goods exported to the EU increased by 79.4% to $61 million, driven by increases in metalliferous ores and metal scrap.